HonorLock/moodle-plugin/README.md

 Welcome to the Moodle plugin for integrating with the Honorlock Proctoring!
 This plugin provides seamless integration between Moodle and Honorlock Proctoring, enabling online assessments to be proctored and monitored in real time.
 With this plugin, Moodle administrators can ensure the authenticity and validity of online exams, enhancing the reliability and trustworthiness of online education.

-A commercial subscription to Honorlock is required for the integration.

 The Honorlock Proctoring Moodle plugin is easy to install and use, and requires minimal configuration.
 It provides a comprehensive solution for proctoring online exams, and is designed to be flexible and adaptable to the specific needs of each institution.

+A commercial license with Honorlock is required for integration.

 In this readme file, we will go through the key features of the Honorlock Proctoring Moodle plugin, and provide detailed instructions on how to install, configure and use it.
 This readme file will provide all the information you need to get started with the Honorlock Proctoring Moodle plugin.